 Place remaining tablespoon oil in a large bowl.
 Turn out dough into bowl.
 Cover and let rise in a warm place until doubled, about one hour.
 (I put my bowl in a large plastic bag and close it tightly.)
 Punch down dough.
 Knead a few minutes.
 Divide in half.

-Prepare two loaf pans lined with parchment paper.
+Prepare two loaf pans lined with Gefen Easy Baking Parchment Paper.
 Sprinkle one and a half tablespoons reserved sunflower seeds on bottom and sides of each pan.
 (If you spray the paper, the seeds will adhere better.)
 Shape dough into loaves and place in pans.
 Wet hands slightly to gently press remaining sunflower seeds on top of each loaf.
 Cover and rise until doubled, about 45 minutes.

 Preheat oven to 375 degrees Fahrenheit (190 degrees Celsius) 15 minutes before dough finishes rising.